 In 1991, Berry scored her first major movie role.
 She was cast as Samuel L. Jackson’s drug-addicted girlfriend in Spike Lee’s critically acclaimed film, Jungle Fever.
 In the years following this, she appeared in, Losing Isaiah (1995), Why Do Fools Fall In Love (1999), X –Men (2000), and Monsters Ball (2001) to name a few.

 In 2002, Berry was awarded an Oscar for her lead role in Monsters Ball.
-She is the only African American actress to have received the award.
+She is the only African American actress to have received the award for Best Actress.

 However, while Berry’s career was skyrocketing, she was hiding the turmoil that which she was facing in her personal life.

 In 2004, the actress revealed that she had been with numerous partners that had physically abused her, one so badly that it caused her hearing loss.

 “It was only when I was in an abusive relationship and blood squirted on the ceiling of my apartment and I lost 80 percent of my hearing in my ear that I realized, I have to break the cycle,” said Berry while speaking at The Mayors Fund Benefit in New York City in 2011.
 “I want women to stand up and break the silence and get rid of the shame and the fear and find a way to stand up for themselves.”